melikaafrakhteh/MKPlayer/README.md

     (reading the input audio file by Media Extractor, then decoding the encoded input audio by Media Codec) and returns the results to the main thread.

-For architecture, I use a clean architecture with MVVM, MVI, MVP, and repository pattern.
+For architecture, I use Clean architecture with MVVM, MVI, MVP, and repository pattern.

 ## The feature of this application:
  - attractive Ui